 Breakfast at hotel.
 Transfer to the Danang airport for your flight to Sai Gon.
 Arrive in Saigon, transfer to your hotel.

-Saigon is not only the most important economic centre in Vietnam, it also has some very imposing colonial architecture which was the center of attention in our fascinating past.
+Saigon is not only the most important economic centre in Vietnam, but it also has some very imposing colonial architecture which was the center of attention in our fascinating past.
 Almost a hundred years of French rulers bestowed upon the city with some pearls of colonial architecture.
 Begin your exploration of this frantic city with lunch at a local restaurant.

 In the afternoon, visit the central post office, designed by Gustave Eiffel, and the Notre Dame Cathedral, inspired by its counterpart in Paris.
 Continue your city tour with a visit to District 5, formerly known as Cho Lon or Chinatown.
 Cho Lon, or ‘big market’, with its congested streets is where most of the city’s ethnic Chinese population lives.
 The district lives up to its name in the form of Binh Tay wholesale markets.
 Founded in 1778 the market sells a stunning array of goods and produce, ranging from fish to incense.
 We will finish our city tour with a stop at the Thien Hau temple, otherwise known as ‘The Temple of the Heavenly Lady’, to marvel at its intricate friezes and coils of incense.
 Dinner on your own.
 Overnight at hotel in Saigon.